controlplaneio-fluxcd/d1-apps/README.md

 ### Promotion to Production

 After the HelmReleases are successfully installed or upgraded on the staging cluster, a promotion pipeline is triggered to promote the changes to the production clusters.
-It effectively opens pull requests on the `production` branch with the updated HelmChart versions.
+It effectively opens a pull request on the `production` branch with the updated changes from the `main` branch.
+The pull request will keep the changes in sync between the `main` and `production` branches as long as the pull request is open.

 The promotion pipeline is defined in .github/workflows/production-promotion.yaml.
 The `provider` and `alerts` used to trigger the promotion pipeline are defined in the `staging` directory